DataDog/hiring-engineers/answers.md

 I couldn't find a datadog.yaml file within datadog-agent/, but I did fine one within datadog-agent/etc/.
 I assume this is the correct file seeing as how the tags were shown on the UI

-I uncommented the following tags in the datadog.yaml file
+I un-commented the following tags in the datadog.yaml file

 ```
 tags: